Thomas Andrews, the County Down chief designer of the ill-fated ship, has been immortalized as the hero of the RMS Titanic’s tragic tale.

 When the “unsinkable” ship struck the iceberg it was Andrews who calculated how long it would take the ship to sink.
-On that dreadful night he stayed on the sinking ship and helped others to flee the ship.
+On that dreadful night he stayed on the sinking ship and helped others to escape the inevitable.

 Andrews had been overruled on two key issues when the ship was being designed.
 He wanted to double the number of lifeboats to 64 and wanted a double hull built extending up to the B deck which would certainly have prevented the disaster.

 After he died on 15th April 1912, his father received a telegram from his mother's cousin, who had spoken with survivors in New York, seeing news of Andrews.
 The telegram was read aloud by Andrews Sr. to the staff of the their home in Comber: "Interview titanic's officers.
 All unanimous that Andrews heroic unto death, thinking only safety others.
 Extend heartfelt sympathy to all.”

 The newspaper accounts of the disaster labeled Andrews a hero.
 Mary Sloan, a stewardess on the ship, whom Andrews forced to enter a lifeboat, later wrote in a letter: "Mr. Andrews met his fate like a true hero, realizing the great danger, and gave up his life to save the women and children of the Titanic.
 They will find it hard to replace him."